FischerUHH/HiTS-FLIP/README.md

 # 4. Installation Guide
-##   4.1 HiTS-FLIP with an additional external valve
+##   4.1 HiTS-FLIP using an additional external valve
 If using an external valve, install python and copy the folder `MiSeq_Hits_Flip` to `C:\` on your MiSeq.
 Also install the drivers for the valve.
 Afterwards make the alias `sv [pos]`accessible by typing

 `reg add "HKCU\Software\Microsoft\Command Processor" /v Autorun /d "doskey /macrofile=\"C:\MiSeq_Hits_Flip\BatchFiles\Makros.doskey\"" /f`